Table of Contents

 2. The in-laws are family too now

 If you used to treat them badly, you cannot anymore.
-Because, you don’t treat family like shit, right?
+Because you can’t just treat family with anything but kindness, right?
 Our first year of marriage advice will be to ensure that you are nice to your spouse’s family.
-Of course, if they are terrible to you you have to work out a strategy with your spouse.
+Of course, if they are terrible to you, you have to work out a strategy to deal with them but take your spouse in confidence before setting in motion any such plans.

-Chances are you have had this conversation pre-wedding when you asked the right questions before marriage.
-But sometimes post wedding your spouse’s attitude and feelings towards having a child might change.
+Chances are you have had this conversation pre-wedding if you weren’t too swept up in romance to care about asking the right questions before marriage.
+But it’s possible that your spouse’s attitude and feelings toward having a child might change.
+So, it’s vital to check in and make sure you’re both on the same page.

-In the first year of marriage sex can be most enjoyable.
-So have both spontaneous and scheduled sex as well.
-And if you had been cohabiting before no way should you let things fizzle out now.
+In the first year of marriage, sex can be most enjoyable.
+So indulge in both spontaneous and scheduled sex.
+And if you had been cohabiting before, no way should you let things fizzle out now.

 5. It’s okay to let go of a few things

-Holding grudges against your spouse for being a little late from office, or cancelling lunch because of an emergency meeting is not worth it.
+Holding grudges against your spouse for being a little late from the office, or canceling lunch because of an emergency meeting is not worth it.
 Let go of the things that do not make your marriage happy.

 6. Spouse’s friends are your friends